sawft99/Obsidian-SecPlus/Sec+/Chapter 16 - Securing Networks/WIFI Protected Access version 3 (WPA3).md

 # Simultaneous Authentication of Equals (SAE)
 ---
-- A secure password-based [[SecBasics#^45fffd|Authentication]] and password-authenticated key agreement method
+- A secure password-based [[SecBasics#^45fffd|Authentication]] and password-authenticated key agreement method  ^91e9be
 - Replaces [[Wireless Encryption#Pre-Shared Key (PSK)|Pre-Shared Key (PSK)]] used in [[Wireless Encryption#WIFI Protected Access version 2 (WPA2)|WIFI Protected Access version 2 (WPA2)]]

-# Forward Secrecy
+# Perfect Forward Secrecy (PFS)

 ## About
 ---
-- A feature of key agreement protocols, like [[#Simultaneous Authentication of Equals (SAE)]], that provides assurance that session keys will not be compromised even if long term secrets used in the session key exchange are compromised
+- A feature of key agreement protocols, like [[#Simultaneous Authentication of Equals (SAE)]], that provides assurance that session keys will not be compromised even if long term secrets used in the session key exchange are compromised ^9e9b60
 - In short, if someone gets the password that you use for your network they can not use it to decrypt previously captured traffic or other sessions on the same network
-- Sometimes also called "Perfect Forward Secrecy"
+- Sometimes also called just "Forward Secrecy"

 ## Steps
 ---